 As always – the possibilities are only limited by your own imagination.

-I hope that sparks some ideas for you.
+I hope this sparks some ideas for you.
 Take this idea and run with it.
-Go create and show me what you come up with!
+Go pick up that camera and shoot something because your BEST shot is your NEXT shot!